owen-totem-space/1.Markdown/01-Projects/OFlanagan-Refresh.md

 > One receiver for the projector and to provide control to it.
 > One receiver for foldback screen on stage,

+---

+## Houston
+6 ethernet in rack
+3 or 4 xlr to podium
+4 speakon
+do we need hdmi and xlr out on outside of booth